Original schematic illustration of an early single-main-rotor helicopter with tail rotor (Sikorsky VS-300 configuration; not a photograph).

 Sikorsky VS-300: The Helicopter Breakthrough -

-A comprehensive, research-backed account of Igor Sikorsky's VS-300: the first practical helicopter that established the single-main-rotor, anti-torque tail rotor configuration, control systems (collective, cyclic, pedals), rotor aerodynamics, engine specifications, test program, and its lasting influence on all subsequent helicopter development.
+A comprehensive, research-backed account of Igor Sikorsky's VS-300: the first practical helicopter that established the single-main-rotor, anti-torque tail rotor configuration, control systems (collective, cyclic, pedals), rotor aerodynamics, engine specifications, test programme, and its lasting influence on all subsequent helicopter development.

 Introduction: The Breakthrough That Changed Aviation